roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  *

  Please email your comments or suggestions as I truly appreciate them.
 I intended to write one chapter but the story continued to where I decided to break it into two.
 I am posting Chapter 4 and Chapter 5 will be posted shortly.
-Report_Story #1